mspnp/cloud-design-patterns/docs/retry.md

 # Retry

-Enable an application to handle anticipated, temporary failures when it tries to connect to a service or network resource by transparently retrying an operation that's previously failed.
-This can improve the stability of the application. <<RBC: Since we say that the pattern is for anticipated temporary failures do we really need the "in the expectation that the cause of the failure is transient." portion of the sentence?
-I'm trying to simplify this a bit.>>
+Enable an application to handle transient failures when it tries to connect to a service or network resource, by transparently retrying a failed operation.
+This can improve the stability of the application.

 ## Context and problem